LucasMatuszewski/udemy-intro-to-git/README.md

 get back to some saved (commited) point in a past.
 We check commit ID by "git log" and type:
 > git checkout 7ac6b76cbac6b7ca7bac879acb (ID)

-it wont work (abort) if we have some changes/filles wich haven't been added
+it wont work (abort) if we have some changes/filles wich haven't been commited